-- 2.1 River Safety Committee - There was no activity by the committee in 2007.
+2.1 River Safety Committee

+■ There was no activity by the committee in 2009.
 The Sheriff's Dept. formed the committee during the winter months of 2002, and held several organizational meetings.
-The committee is comprised of representatives from the Sheriff's boating safety unit, the El Dorado Fire Protection District, California State Parks Auburn Whitewater Recreation Office, America River Paddling Club, a swiftwater rescue instructor, RMAC and County Parks.
+The committee is comprised of representatives from the Sheriff's boating safety unit, the El Dorado Fire Protection District, California State Parks - Auburn Whitewater Recreation Office, America River Paddling Club, a swiftwater rescue instructor, RMAC and County Parks.
 Reports on this committee are the responsibility of the Sheriff's Dept.

-- 2.2 Agency Safety and Rescue Training
+2.2 Agency Safety and Rescue Training

-- Sheriff's Boat Patrol
+Sheriff's Boat Patrol

-- During the summer season of 2007, County Parks coordinated with the Sheriff's Boating Safety Unit, Bureau of Land Management staff and CA State Parks on river safety patrols.
+During the summer season of 2009 County Parks coordinated with the Sheriff's Boating Safety Unit, Bureau of Land Management staff and CA State Parks on river safety patrols.

-- County Parks River Patrol
+County Parks River Patrol

-- The fiscal year 2006/2007 river program budget included an allocation to train the lead river patroller as a swiftwater rescue instructor.
-No suitable instructor development courses, however, were offered in the region during 2007 that were able to be attended by parks staff.
-River Patrol staff attended a Swiftwater Rescue class in the spring of 2007.
+O The fiscal year 2008/2009 river program budget included an allocation to train the lead river patroller as a swiftwater rescue instructor.
+No suitable instructor development courses, however, were offered in the region during 2009 that were able to be attended by parks staff.
+River Patrol staff attended a Swiftwater Rescue class in the spring of 2009.

-- American River Paddling Club
+American River Paddling Club

-- This volunteer club was formed several years ago by a group of local expert paddlers to assist the County's river patrols during periods of high water or as a resource to aid a response to river emergencies.
+O This volunteer club was formed several years ago by a group of local expert paddlers to assist the County's river patrols during periods of high water or as a resource to aid a response to river emergencies.
 There was no club activity this season.

-- 2.3 Boating safety
+2.3 Boating safety

-- Sheriff's Department and County Parks provided boating safety education through the guide meetings described above, workshops with user groups, and the activities in Element 2.4.
+• Sheriff's Department and County Parks provided boating safety education through the guide meetings described above, workshops with user groups, and the activities in Element 2.4.

-- 2.4 County Park Staff Activities
+2.4 County River Program Staff Activities

-The river patrol was staffed by four people in 2007, the river supervisor and three seasonal patrollers.
+The river patrol was staffed by five people in 2009, the river recreation supervisor, three seasonal river patrol staff and one off river aid.
 The river patrol's daily activities typically included: boater education at the river access points; river safety patrol; quiet zone patrol; and river use monitoring.
 The emphasis among these four activities varied with the season, day of week and river section a patroller was working.
 On Saturdays, two patrollers usually worked on the gorge run, combining aspects from each of these activities during the work day.
-Two patrol staff monitored river use at Chili Bar and performed a patrol on the Chili Bar run.
+Two patrol staff monitored river use at Chili Bar and performed a patrol on the Chili

+Bar run.
 On Sundays, two patrollers usually worked on the Chili Bar section, while two people patrolled and monitored river use on the gorge section.
+They also helped maintain the 3 BLM composting toilets regularly.
+The river aid helped collect river use data, organize river cleanups, and Commercial River Permit compliance.

-The components of the patrol's activities are outlined below:
+The components of the river patrol and aids activities are outlined below: